-In each system, there are two air streams that never mix with one another.
+In each system, two air streams never mix.
 The outgoing air moves through one duct and the incoming air moves through a different duct.
-The system always moves takes in the same amount of air it pushes out, unless your contractor deliberately configures the ERV or HRV to positively pressurize the home.
-We'll discuss positive pressure ventilation in greater depth toward the end of this article.
+The system always moves and takes in the same amount of air it pushes out unless your contractor deliberately configures the ERV or HRV to positively pressurize the home.
+We’ll discuss positive pressure ventilation in greater depth toward the end of this article.

 An HRV transfers heat from one air stream to another.

-Although the outgoing and incoming air never mix with one another, an HRV's air ducts do pass through a central box.
+Although the outgoing and incoming air never mixes, an HRV’s air ducts do pass through a central box.
 This box is a heat exchanger.
 Thermal energy from one air stream is transferred to the other air stream via conduction.

 This process may seem simple, and it is.
 But it’s why an HRV is so much more than two fans and a filter.